postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 !!! note

 If you're looking to use PostgresML in production, [try our cloud](https://postgresml.org/plans).
-We support serverless deployments with modern GPUs, for startups of all sizes, and dedicated GPU hardware for larger teams that would like to tweak PostgresML to their needs.
+We support serverless deployments with modern GPUs for startups of all sizes, and dedicated GPU hardware for larger teams that would like to tweak PostgresML to their needs.

 !!!